Is Excessive (Too Much) Sleep Normal During Pregnancy?

 3. Nocturnal acid reflux

 While acid reflux is thought to be a common symptom of pregnancy, gastroesophageal reflux disease (GERD), does more than harm your sleep.
-Heartburn, as it is commonly known, which tends to happen in the night.
+Heartburn, as it is commonly known, tends to happen at night.
 It can also damage the walls of your oesophagus.

 4. Anxiety